SchweizerischeBundesbahnen/BakeTime/README.md

 ## Getting-Started

 ### API
-To start the backend run the following two comands:
+To start the backend run the following two commands:
 ```
 npm install
 npm start